Gaining approval to build a driveway or other works on Council land

 Council driveways in residential areas are to be of a plain white concrete finish.
 Faux brick, tiling and similar paving do not meet the requirements of Council's policy.

-Once you have a planning approval for the internal car space and can demonstrate vehicle access, you may lodge the Civil Works Application Form (pdf 137KB).
+Once you have a planning approval for the internal car space, you may lodge the Civil Works Application Form (pdf 137KB).
 Please ensure that you complete all parts of the form before lodging the application with Council.
 Additional information that you may provide to explain or support the application will assist in the administration and processing.

 Design of the works